 How Much Life Insurance Do I Need?

-But, just simply having a life insurance policy still may not solve your loved ones’ financial issues if the unexpected were to occur.
+Simply having a life insurance policy still may not solve your loved ones’ financial issues if the unexpected were to occur.
 That’s because many who just simply have life insurance don’t possess nearly enough coverage.

 So again, that brings up the question of how much life insurance should I have?
+See our formula below.

 While you are apt to find life insurance needs analysis calculators scattered all over the Internet, going through these coverage estimates could end up leaving you more confused than ever.
 But, by working with a simple rule of thumb, you will be able to narrow down the appropriate figure and simply determine your life insurance needs.

 By just using the acronym DIME, you can easily narrow down the financial needs that your survivors are likely to have, and in turn, come up with an appropriate number.
 These financial needs include the following:

 In this area, you will need to add up all of the debts that you owe – other than your mortgage balance.
 These may include any vehicle loans that you have outstanding, personal loans, business loans, and the like.
 Also included in this section would be your estimated funeral costs and other final expenses.
 Today, final expenses alone can run in the neighborhood of $8,000 to $10,000 – particularly when you add in the cost of a burial plot and headstone, a memorial service, flowers, and transportation.

 The income section will comprise the amount of income that your survivors would need for a certain number of years.
 For example, if you have small children dependents, you should consider how long it would be before the youngest moves out of the house and your spouse could start to earn income going forward.
 Knowing that there is enough income replacement for a set number of years can provide those you love with the peace of mind in knowing that they can focus on the things that are important – each other.
 A Rule of thumbs is to have at least 10 times your annual income.